 This section contains the signature of approval from stakeholders.

 In this article, we discussed details of test plan and what to include in test plan.
-A Test plan is a document that outlines the strategy of how a given project or product will be tested.
+A Testing plan is a document that outlines the strategy of how a given project or product will be tested.

 The Test plan is also a guidebook for testing process and is vital to keep testing process on the right track.
 There can be a difference of opinion over what to include in a test plan so we can follow IEEE 829 standard to curtail the differences.

-According to this standard, the essential elements of a test plan include test plan identifier, introduction, test items, features to be tested, features not to be tested, approach, item pass/fail Criteria, suspension criteria and resumption requirements, test deliverables, testing tasks, environmental needs, responsibilities, staffing and training needs, schedule, risks and contingencies, approvals.
+According to this standard, the essential elements of a testing plan include test plan identifier, introduction, test items, features to be tested, features not to be tested, approach, item pass/fail Criteria, suspension criteria and resumption requirements, test deliverables, testing tasks, environmental needs, responsibilities, staffing and training needs, schedule, risks and contingencies, approvals.

 Ready to create a test plan for your next project?
-Don’t forget to add all these clauses into your test plan to make it in accordance with the IEEE 829 standard.
+Don’t forget to add all these clauses into your testing plan to make it in accordance with the IEEE 829 standard.
 Let us know how useful this template is for you in the comments section below.

 Join 60,000+ Subscribers